krzysztofr/emailrelay-msgcopy/README.md

 emailrelay-msgcopy
 ==================

-Filter for Emailrelay.
-Copy messages to a folder.
+Filter for [E-MailRelay](http://emailrelay.sourceforge.net/).
+Copy incoming messages to the 'storage' folder.